wharfkit/website/src/lib/docs/AccountKit/UndelegateMethod.md

 ---
 title: Undelegate (Method)
-description: Used to generate an action to undelegate CPU or NET resources from an Antelope account.
+description: Used to create an action to undelegate CPU or NET resources from an Antelope account.
 category: ContractKit
 published: true
 order: 8